CRBU INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Caribou Biosciences, Inc. Investors With Substantial Losses Have Opportunity To ...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-27, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Caribou Biosciences, Inc. (“Caribou” or“the Company”) (NASDAQ: CRBU) and certain of its officers.
+Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Caribou Biosciences, Inc. ("Caribou" or "the Company") (NASDAQ: CRBU ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Caribou securities between July 14, 2023 and July 16, 2024, both dates inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/CRBU.
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Caribou securities between July 14, 2023 and July 16, 2024, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/CRBU.

 Case Details